ceph/ceph/doc/cephadm/services/osd.rst

       db_devices:
         size: ':2TB'

-Note: All of the above OSD specs  are equally valid.
+.. note:: All of the above OSD specs  are equally valid.
 Which of those you want to use depends on taste and on how much you expect your node layout to change.

 Multiple OSD specs for a single host